 - Education: MD, University of Pavia (Italy)

 - Fellowships: University Hospital of Pavia (Italy); Memorial Sloan Kettering Cancer Center

 - Board Certifications: Hematology (Italy); Internal Medicine; Medical Oncology

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 Clinical Trials Led by M. Lia Palomba

-- A Phase I Study of IMGN529 in Patients with Recurrent or Persistent Non-Hodgkin Lymphoma
+- A Phase I Study of Immunotherapy with Genetically Modified T Cells to Treat Recurrent or Persistent B-Cell Non-Hodgkin Lymphoma

-- A Phase I/II Study of IMO-8400 in Patients with Persistent or Recurrent Waldenstrom's Macroglobulinemia
+- A Phase I/II Study of Lenalidomide plus Obinutuzumab and Atezolizumab Immunotherapy in Patients with Recurrent or Persistent Follicular Lymphoma

 - A Phase III Study of Rituximab plus Ibrutinib or Placebo in Patients with Persistent Waldenstrom's Macroglobulinemia